Allergy FAQS |

 |

 No. The FDA has not yet approved SLIT (sublingual immunotherapy).
-Clinical studies are underway in the US to gain FDA approval.
 The extracts commonly used in SLIT have long ago been approved, for skin testing and allergy shots.

 Allergy shots, or subcutaneous immunotherapy (SCIT), has had high efficacy, and has been safe for most patients, with few deaths reported annually in the US.
 Allergy shot mortalities led the United Kingdom to essentially outlaw allergy shots, by requiring that several hours following an allergy shot, the patient be observed in a hospital setting able to provide emergency treatment for reactions to the shots.